ODS

 • Service Agreement

-Additional Required Documents for Students with Prior Military Service (All documents listed below are needed):
+Additional Required Documentation for Students with Prior Military Service

 • Any/all documents depicting prior time served in the military (active or reserve), i.e., DD-214, DD-368, NGB-22, last enlisted contract, Reserve Points Summary sheet, etc.